Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Here the differences between curved and flat-screen models become self-evident.
 A curved model will cost $100 to 300 more than the closest flat screen equivalent.
 There also aren’t any entry-level curved models on the market, partially because their market share has shrunk so significantly in the past few years.
 That difference in price point may be more justifiable for non-budget-minded gamers, who will benefit the most from a curved screen.

 The differences here are nominal.
-Curved TVs don’t have higher resolutions or other technologies that aren’t available in flat screen models, so differences in image fidelity are more perceptive than actual.
+Curved TVs don’t have higher resolutions or other technologies that aren’t available in flat-screen models, so differences in image fidelity are more perceptive than actual.

 Reduced screen glare and reduced or eliminated image distortions of certain kinds translate into a better image on a curved TV, even if the color depth and resolutions are the same.
 However, once again, the difference is negligible at normal viewing differences.
+If you want to check out a curved TV, you can read our Samsung RU7300 review.
+Or you can compare it to a flat-screen model with our Samsung UN65RU7100FXZA review.

 Many users won’t notice an improvement in viewing experience that is significant enough to justify the substantial increase in price with curved TVs.